adiwg/mdEditor-doc/reference/import-window/import-window.md

     * ##### Replace

-      The replace action will remove all items of its type currently loaded in browser cache and replace them with the items selected for import.
+      The replace action will remove all items of a type currently loaded in browser cache and replace them with the items selected for import.
 For example, if even a single <span class="md-panel">Contact</span> is selected for import, ALL currently loaded contacts will be removed before the import <span class="md-panel">Contact</span> is loaded.
 Import items of other types (<span class="md-panel">Metadata Records</span> and <span class="md-panel">Dictionaries</span>) are not effected.
 This same process is applied when replacing <span class="md-panel">Metadata Records</span> and <span class="md-panel">Data Dictionaries</span>.
 Dictionaries remove only dictionaries; Metadata records remove only metadata records.  <span class="md-panel">Settings</span> are always replaced in full.

       {% hint style='danger' %}
   Remember to backup, <span class="md-window">Export</span>, currently loaded records before using the 'Replace' action.